-As of the record date for the Annual Meeting, there were 40,588,004 shares of common stock issued and outstanding.
-An aggregate of 4,771,960 total shares of common stock is issuable upon exercise of outstanding options and warrants under our 2017 Stock Option and Incentive Plan.
+As of the record date for the Annual Meeting, there were shares of common stock issued and outstanding.
+An aggregate of shares of common stock is issuable upon exercise of outstanding options and warrants under our 2017 Stock Option and Incentive Plan.